-Click her to view WEATHERING CHANGE Webinar 8-13-20 as a PDF.
+Click here to view Weathering Change Webinar Series 2020-21 as a PDF.

 WEATHERING CHANGE: Local Solutions for Strong Communities is a webinar series presented by Antioch University New England, in partnership with the U.S. National Oceanic and Atmospheric Administration (NOAA).

 For more information, or to view recordings of past webinars. visit our website: www.communityresilience-center.org

 What can We Learn from Other Places?

 Thursday, October 22, 2020 – 12:00 – 1:15 PM ET

 REGISTER FOR THIS WEBINAR

 Climate change is a human rights issue.
 13 million U.S. coastal residents are projected to be displaced by 2100 due to sea level rise alone, while many thousands are already being forced out of their homes due to hurricanes, flooding and wildfires.
 Uncoordinated and piecemeal efforts at the federal level leave the burden on local governments to prepare for the short and long-term impacts of these population movements in both receiving and shrinking communities.
 Adequate planning and preparation to reduce risk and avoid catastrophic outcomes must prioritize frontline communities and ensure that local residents are active participants in these efforts.
 Climate migration may also present opportunities for “climate haven” communities to grow safely, sustainably, and equitably if planning is coordinated and thoughtful.